chriiss/Gulp-config/README.md

 When you go to retrieve the config:

-- Go to your console and type the command gulp watch to launch the local port 3000
+- Go to your console and enter the command gulp watch to launch the local port 3000

 This configuration allows :